lupyuen/lupyuen.github.io/src/lcd.md

 Thanks to our new __PinePhone LCD Driver__, Apache NuttX RTOS now boots with a Test Pattern!

 But we're not done yet!
 In the next article we'll talk about the __Framebuffer Driver__ that will allow NuttX Apps to render graphics.

-And we'll investigate the mystery of the __disappearing pixels__.
+Also we'll investigate the mystery of the __missing pixels__.
 (Pic above)

 Meanwhile please check out the other articles on __NuttX RTOS for PinePhone__...